Keep your gains even while under self-quarantine with these exercises.Read article

 A study came out years ago showing that certain infomercial devices activated the core better than traditional situps.
 What did I do?
-Ignored it, of course, because it was infomercial stuff.
-The problem was, the study appeared in the Journal of the American Physical Therapy Association .
-That’s a pretty big deal.
-So I researched and found that all the infomercial gadgets that scored higher than the situp were basic versions of the ab wheel rollout or the plank.
-Then a study came out showing a group in the military that focused on planks and side planks outperformed a group that focused on situps—in a situp test!
+Ignored it, of course—after all, it was infomercial stuff.
+The problem was, the study appeared in the Journal of the American Physical Therapy Association, which is a pretty big deal.
+So I researched and found that all the infomercial gadgets that scored higher than the situp were basic versions of the ab wheel rollout or plank.
+Then, a study came out showing that a group in the military that focused on planks and side planks outperformed a group that focused on situps—in a situp test!

-It became clear to me that various forms of stabilization, not traditional ab exercises, are the key to developing strong abs (which also attract sexy chicks).
+It became clear to me that various forms of stabilization, not traditional abs exercises, are the key to developing stronger abs.
 Read on, and I’ll share what I’ve discovered about how your midsection really works and the way you need to train it.

 The goal here is just to keep your spine straight, so it’s as simple as holding a plank, or side plank, for time.
 Progressions would include elevating the feet, reducing the base of support (try raising one elbow and the opposite foot off the floor), introducing instability (such as resting your elbows on a Swiss ball), or holding for a longer time.

 This is a bit of a misnomer, since dynamic means “moving” and stabilization means “don’t move.”
 But it also may best describe the true purpose of the core: to stabilize the spine while the extremities are moving.
 Sample exercises are a front plank with pulldown combo (get into a plank in front of a low cable pulley or resistance band, and pull the handle toward you), ab wheel rollout, mountain climber, and half-kneeling cable chop.